VISP06/Tascade_Productivity-App/README.md

 - **Kotlin** + **Jetpack Compose** with Material 3
 - **MVVM + UDF** architecture for scalable state management
 - **Coroutines & StateFlow** for reactive UI updates
-- **Room Database** with Repository Pattern for offline-first storage
+- **Room Database** with Repository Pattern for offline-first storage of tasks and notes
+- **DataStore** for efficient local preference and timer state saving
 - **Navigation Compose** with optimized back-stack handling
 - Advanced **Compose Animations** for smooth interactions